Ludovic Giuly

 Ludovic Vincent Giuly (born 10 July 1976) is a French former professional footballer who played as a winger.

 Giuly represented France at international level, gaining 17 caps over a five-year period and was a member of their 2003 FIFA Confederations Cup-winning squad.
 One of his greatest moments was being part of Barcelona's squad, as he helped the team win the UEFA Champions League in 2005–06.
-Since June 2022, he’s been the assistant manager of Lyon.
+Since June 2022, he has been the assistant manager of Lyon.

 Club career

 Early life

 Giuly was immersed in the world of football from an early age since his father, Dominique Giuly, born in the village of Zalana, in Corsica, was a former goalkeeper, who played briefly in professional football for Bastia before continuing an amateur career until the age of 32 with several clubs in the suburbs of Lyon.
 Ludovic Giuly made his debut in the club in which his father was then active: the ASCMO, now known as Monts d'Or Azergues Foot, in the city of Chasselay, located about twenty kilometers from Lyon.
 He then entered the training center of Olympique Lyonnais.
 In 1994, he won the Coupe Gambardella with their U18 team.